• Skip to primary navigation

 Simple Spinach Feta Omelette (10 Minute Breakfast)

 Sometimes you feel like more than a bowl of cereal for breakfast, right?
 This spinach feta omelette recipe is one of my favorite quick hot breakfasts to make.
-It's light yet filling, healthy and delicious and takes less than 10 minutes to make in one pan!
+It's light yet filling, totally delicious and takes less than 10 minutes to make in all in one pan!

 spinach feta omelette cut and piled on a plate